The origin of olive oil estate Les Opies … a tale of friendship.

 Epicurians, travellers, art and food lovers, Philippe Boegli and Bertrand Daudey leave northeastern France during the 1990s.

-On a limestone and clay soil, the valleys welcome olive groves as far as the eye can see.
-These majestic inhabitants, whose presence dates back to antiquity, can live more than three centuries, and regenerate after the greatest disasters, thanks to its almost indestructible strain.
+On limestone and clay soil, the valleys welcome olive groves as far as the eye can see.
+These majestic species with their presence going back to prehistoric times can live up to 300 years and can regenerate even after facing major destruction due to its almost indestructible root system.

 The climate of the Alpilles

-The Mediterranean climate of the Alpilles is not distinguished by its great variability of temperatures and precipitation.
-Rainfall, about 700 mm per year, is concentrated over 50 days, especially in autumn and spring, with intense thunderstorm episodes.
-Summers are dry and hot, often scorching with sunshine is exceptional, exceeding 2800 hours per year, while winters are mild, with January as the coldest month.
-The average temperature is 13.6°C, with risks of spring frosts on the northern slope of the Alpilles.
-Sheltered from strong winds like the Mistral (north wind) and the Tramontane (west wind), blow more than 100 days a year, our olive groves benefit from a regular wind that ensures the pollination that our olive trees need.
+The Mediterranean climate of the Alpilles is marked by strong variations in temperature and rainfall.
+Annual precipitation averages around 700 mm, spread over about 50 days, mainly in autumn and spring, often with intense thunderstorms.
+Summers are dry and hot, sometimes scorching, with exceptional sunshine that exceeds 2,800 hours per year.
+Winters are mild, with January being the coldest month.
+The average yearly temperature is 13.6°C, though there is a risk of spring frosts on the northern slopes of the Alpilles.
+Our olive groves are sheltered from the strongest winds, although the Mistral (a north wind) and the Tramontane (a west wind) blow more than 100 days a year.
+These steady winds support the pollination that our olive trees depend on.

-These climatic characteristics determine a specific flora and fauna, adapted to long periods of water deficit.
-On the land of the Opies, you may come across the snake of Montpellier or the ocellated lizard.
-Many birds also grace the area with their singing, such as the southern shrike, the ortolan sparrow, the pitcher warbler or the blue robin.
-Several species of raptors fly over the place, including the famous borelli eagle, known for its impressive flights and dives.
+These climatic conditions shape a unique flora and fauna, well adapted to long periods of drought.
+In the lands of the Opies, you might spot a Montpellier snake or an eye-catching ocellated lizard.
+The area is alive with birdsong, from the southern grey shrike and ortolan bunting to the Dartford warbler and the blue rock thrush.
+Birds of prey also rule the skies here, including the famous Borelli’s eagle, known for its spectacular flights and dives.

 Olive groves are mostly located on stony limestone soils and the total limestone rate on average 25%, can reach 40%.
 The amount of active limestone is limited to 8%.
 The pH of the soil varies between 8 and 8.5.

-The olive estate hosts the four typical varieties of the Appellation: Berruguette/Aglandeau, Grossane, Salonenque, Verdale des Bouches-du-Rhône, but also Picholine, to a lesser extent.
+The olive-growing estate is home to the four typical varieties of the Vallée des Baux-de-Provence PDO: Berruguette/Aglandau, Grossane, Salonenque, and Verdale des Bouches-du-Rhône, along with a smaller presence of Picholine olives.